erickaitang/snomedct_guided_clustering/README.md

 - `sct_code`: SNOMED CT concept ID (as a string)
 - `sct_description`: Corresponding human-readable label

-Make sure the codes match the concepts present in the SNOMED CT graph extracted from your RF2 snapshot.
+> Note: Make sure the codes match the concepts present in the SNOMED CT graph extracted from your RF2 snapshot.

 ## Usage
 This notebook is designed to be run from top to bottom in a Jupyter environment.
 Intermediate outputs and plots will be saved in an `Output/` directory.
 You may adjust clustering and embedding parameters as needed.